 - Serious disconnect from life

 - Eating disorders

 Psychodynamic therapists work with individuals.
 Some of our therapists provide psychodynamic family therapy.
 Through this work we can look for how to best help individuals thrive in their world.

 In general, a therapist following a psychodynamic approach will follow three specific stages as part of a treatment plan:

-- Initiation: During this phase, the patient and the therapist need to get to know one another.
-Trust must be established so that the patient feels willing to share deep, personal information with the therapist.
-At the same time, the therapist needs to gain a baseline understanding of the individual; why they are looking for counselling, what factors are influencing their desire for treatment, and so forth.
+- Initiation: During this phase, the client and the therapist need to get to know one another.
+Trust must be established so that the client feels willing to share deep, personal information with the therapist.
+At the same time, the therapist needs to gain a baseline understanding of the individual; why they are looking for therapy, what factors are influencing their desire for treatment, and so forth.

 - Middle Stage: This is where the real work of therapy tends to happen.
-The psychodynamic approach teaches that current behaviour is rooted in the past, so the therapist and the patient will spend time examining how the patient was affected by, and reacted to, past situations, and how that might be influencing their behaviour now.
-There is sometimes resistance to treatment and to change during this phase, which the therapist needs to help the patient work through.
+The psychodynamic approach teaches that current behaviour is rooted in the past, so the therapist and the client will spend time examining how the client was affected by, and reacted to, past situations, and how that might be influencing their behaviour now.
+There is sometimes resistance to treatment and to change during this phase, which the therapist needs to help the client work through.

-Psychodynamic counselling can be very beneficial for people who are experiencing deep, pervasive difficulties in their life.
-If you would like to be matched with a psychodynamic counsellor, PRS Toronto can help.
-All of our therapists have been trained in this modality, so please feel free to browse our directory to find someone who seems to be a good fit for you, and contact them directly.
-Alternatively, you can contact PRS for a referral interview, where you will be matched with a therapist.
+All of our therapists have been trained in this modality, so please feel free to browse our directory to find someone who seems to be a good fit for you, and contact them through their individual therapist pages.